swouf/ntds_IMDb_team4/README.md

-# NTDS - TEAM 4 - EVOLTUION OF THE MOVIE INDUSTRY
+# NTDS - TEAM 4 - EVOLUTION OF THE MOVIE INDUSTRY

 The idea of our project is to use a subset of the IMDB movie dataset, taken from Kaggle: https://www.kaggle.com/tmdb/tmdb-movie-metadata , to make an analysis of the evolution of the movie industry throughout the years.